Curved Page Divider

 Open Adoption:

 Open adoption is when the birth parents and adoptive parents stay in touch and share information.
 They might send letters and emails, talk on the phone, or visit in person.
-How much they stay in touch can vary, and it's usually decided by both sets of parents together.
+How much they keep in touch can vary, and it's usually decided by both sets of parents together.

 Open adoption can be perfect for the kid because it lets them know where they come from and stay close to their birth family.
 It can also help the birth parents feel better, knowing their kid is growing up happy and safe.
 Plus, open adoption can help people understand adoption better and not feel weird about it.
 It's all about being open and honest within the family.